 From 2014 through 2018, the number of automobile accidents increased in South Carolina.
 There were 142,406 traffic collisions reported in South Carolina during 2018, including 969 fatal collisions.
 In Horry County, there were 10,319 collisions reported in 2018.
 The Myrtle Beach Police Department and North Myrtle Beach Police Department investigated 2,675 of those collisions.

-If you are injured in a Myrtle Beach car accident, you could be entitled to compensation for your injuries.
+If you are injured in a Myrtle Beach car accident lawyers, you could be entitled to compensation for your injuries.
 Damages for a car accident claim might include:

 - Loss of income and benefits

 - Disabilities and permanent impairment

 Before you file a car accident claim in Myrtle Beach, there are three essential things that you should know about car accident injury law in South Carolina.

 Three things to keep in mind when filing an auto accident claim in Myrtle Beach are: